alexis-mignon/DML/README.md

 ## Disclaimer

 This code has been re-written from scratch and is mainly untested.
+Results obtained using this code are not guaranteed to match those published in [[1]] and [[2]].
+Some preliminary tests seem to show results similar to those obtained in [[1]] on LFW.

 ## Usage condition